PhilAndrew/IdrisFastParser/README.md

     # Here manager will take the value of fred from the previous Data instance creation
     manager? supervises philip

-### Function with multiple paramters combined into one parameter
+### Function with multiple parameters combined into one parameter

     name is string
     update is name manager